Xunnamius/xscripts/README.md

 # xscripts

-This is a highly-opinionated personal tool for interacting with various disparate networks, systems, and other resources of interest to me.
+This is a highly-opinionated personal tool for building, linting, and deploying my NPM-based projects.
+Similar in intent to [kcd-scripts][1].

-These used to be several CLIs, but the time has come to bring them together!

 ---